Edson1818/Clinical-Fantasy/awaydata.md

 Skills used:

-Python Programming
+Python Programming - writing structured and functional Python code, handling exceptions and implementing error-handling mechanisms

-Selenium Automation
+Selenium Automation - navigating web pages using Selenium WebDriver, interacting with web elements via XPath and Selenium function, waiting for elements to be clickable using explicit waits

-Web Scraping
+Web Scraping - extracting table rows and cells from a web page, parsing text data from HTML elements.

-Data Processing
+Data Processing - cleaning and validating numeric data (xG and xGA values), calculating derived metrics like xG per game and xGA per game.

 Pandas Data Manipulation - creating a DataFrame from extracted data, saving data to a CSV file for later use